My Tokyo Guide

 The only way to access Hahajima Island is by the Hahajima-maru Ferry via Chichijima Island.

-The one way Hahajima-maru Ferry trip takes around two hours.
+The one-way Hahajima-maru Ferry trip takes around two hours from Chichijima Island.
 Most days this ferry makes a round trip between the two islands, departing from Chichijima Island in the morning and returning in the afternoon.
+Tickets cannot be reserved and are sold about one hour before departure time on the day of departure.

-There's no public transport on the island, but you can easily explore it by foot or rental bicycle.
+There's no public transport on the island, but you can easily explore it by foot, taxi, or rent a motorbike, car or bicycle.

 Hahajima Island packs a lot into its 20 square kilometers.
 To take in the stunning natural scenery and meet some of the unique local wildlife, head to the top of Mt.
 Chibusayama, the highest point in the Ogasawara archipelago.
 After powering through the four-hour trek to the summit, you'll be rewarded with breathtaking views of the entire island and vast blue ocean.